William Carlos Williams Center for the Performing Arts

 3 people favorited this theater

 Constructed as the Rivoli Theatre in 1922 to the plans of architect Abram Preiskel, it opened April 22, 1922.
 The building featured a marble facade, ornate proscenium and a centerpiece chandelier made up of 62,000 Czechoslovakian crystals.
 The theatre played host to vaudeville acts such as Abbott & Costello and the Glen Miller Orchestra, plus movies. movies.
 It was remodelled in 1936 to the plans of architect John Eberson.
-The Rivoli Theatre was partially destroyed in a fire in January 1977, when most damage was done to the lobby that fronted onto Sylvan Street.
+The Rivoli Theatre was partially destroyed in a fire January 9 1977, when most damage was done to the lobby that fronted onto Sylvan Street.

 Just login to your account and subscribe to this theater.